-- 1. The Agency may require applicants to submit any information, letter or representation relating to Plan requirements or point scoring as part of the application process.
+- The Agency may require applicants to submit any information, letter or representation relating to Plan requirements or point scoring as part of the application process.
 Unless otherwise noted, the Agency may elect to not consider information submitted after the relevant deadline. - 2.
-Any misrepresentation, false information or omission in any application document may result in disqualification of that application and any other involving the same owner(s), Principal(s), consultant(s) and/or application preparer(s).
-Any misrepresentation, false information or omission in the application document may result in a revocation of a credit allocation. - 3.
-The Agency may elect to treat applications involving more than one site or population type (family/elderly) as separate for purposes of the Agency's preliminary application process.
+Any failure to comply with an Agency request under subsection (A)(1) above or any misrepresentation, false information or omission in any application document may result in disqualification of that application and any other involving the same owner(s), Principal(s), consultant(s) and/or application preparer(s).
+Any misrepresentation, false information or omission in the application document may result in a revocation of a credit allocation.

+3. The Agency may elect to treat applications involving more than one site or population type (family/elderly) as separate for purposes of the Agency's preliminary application process.
 Each application would require a separate initial application fee.
 Projects may be considered one application in the full application submission if all sites are secured by one permanent mortgage and are not intended for separation and sale after receipt of the tax credit allocation.